darqus/grid-css/readme.md

 - Containers not use padding, only Grid CSS magic
 - Use SASS mixin to implement media query to view on all devices
 - Use mobile first design pattern
+- Click on checkbox to toogle see Grid

 [CSS grid layout](//en.wikipedia.org/wiki/CSS_grid_layout)